-I attached it to a Tweet during a #patientchat to illustrate how I like to communicate.
+I attached this more developed version to a Tweet during a #patientchat to illustrate how I like to communicate.
 The very positive response that I received from both patients and doctors was very gratifying.
 There were a number of requests for the template I used.
 I have therefore removed the text that was specific to my case and saved the file in both the original Keynote format and a Powerpoint format.

-If you click on the links below you will be able to download the appropriate file.
+If you click on the links at the bottom of this post you will be able to download the appropriate file.
 Please feel free to use them however you wish.
 I hope you find it useful and would be grateful if you could credit me if you use it.

-…and then someone set me the challenge of making an interactive version.
-Taking the initial, simple diagram I added many more “nodes” that when clicked would open up the relevant documents or test results.
+…and at one point someone set me the challenge of making an interactive version.
+Taking the initial, simple diagram I added more “nodes” that when clicked would open up the relevant documents or test results.

-The link below will take you to an web based version.
+The link below will take you to a web based version, although it has not been updated for a while.
 It was not too difficult to set up but needed a knowledge of “mapping”.
-The most time consumng part was redacting personal details from the documents.
+The most time consuming part was redacting personal details from the documents.